tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:ValidationPolicy
 - Preferred Label: Validation Policy
-- Definition: A NeedConcept that relates a UseCase to a set of supporting Validations.
+- Definition: A bdqffdq:NeedConcept that relates a bdqffdq:UseCase to a set of supporting bdqffdq:Validations.
 - SubClass Of: Policy; ValidationConcept
-- Comments: The ValidationPolicy in bdqffdq is a data quality Need layer concept (see Figure 3 in Veiga et al., 2017) that describes how some Validation relates to a UseCase.
-This relationship defines which Validations are needed to identify quality in a given UseCase.
+- Comments: A bdqffdq:ValidationPolicy is a data quality Need layer concept (see Figure 3 in Veiga et al., 2017) that describes how a bdqffdq:Validation relates to a bdqffdq:UseCase.
+This relationship defines which bdqffdq:Validations are needed to identify quality in a given bdqffdq:UseCase.
 VP (u) = {va | va ⊂ VA ⋀ u ∈ U }

 ********************